ksu-cs-textbooks/cis526/content/x-examples/01-express-starter/05-request-log.md

 [2025-01-17 06:39:45.424 PM] http:      GET /users 304 1.670 ms - -
 ```

-When viewed on a modern Linux terminal, they should even be colorized!
+When viewed on a modern terminal, they should even be colorized!

 ![Request Logging](images/examples/01/request_1.png)